MicrosoftDocs/win32/desktop-src/WmiSdk/dynamic-qualifier.md

 ---
-Description: 'The Dynamic qualifier indicates a class whose instances are created dynamically.
-The value of this qualifier must be set to TRUE.'
+Description: The Dynamic qualifier indicates a class whose instances are created dynamically.
+The value of this qualifier must be set to TRUE.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '63286687-abbf-49f0-8061-3b47fba75806'
+ms.assetid: 63286687-abbf-49f0-8061-3b47fba75806
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
 title: Dynamic Qualifier
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Dynamic Qualifier

 The **Dynamic** qualifier indicates a class whose instances are created dynamically.
 The value of this qualifier must be set to **TRUE**.

 The **Dynamic** qualifier must be specified on all classes that contain data and for which instances are created dynamically.
-The [**Provider**](provider.md) qualifier is typically also specified to identify the provider responsible for supplying the data.
+The [**Provider**](/windows/win32/Provider/nl-provider-provider?branch=master) qualifier is typically also specified to identify the provider responsible for supplying the data.

 Classes that contain only methods that need implementation do not require the **Dynamic** qualifier.
-Only the [**Provider**](provider.md) qualifier is required to specify the name of the provider to supply the implementation.
+Only the [**Provider**](/windows/win32/Provider/nl-provider-provider?branch=master) qualifier is required to specify the name of the provider to supply the implementation.

 All classes derived from a dynamic class must be dynamic.
 You cannot derive a static class from a dynamic class.